-The High Court has ruled in favour of the prosecution after it allowed use of the confession made by one of the suspects in the murder of lawyer Willy Kimani and two others.
+The High Court has ruled in favour of the prosecution after it allowed use of the confession made by one of the suspects in the murder of lawyer Willie Kimani and two others.

 The confession, narrating how the chilling murders were carried out, was made by Peter Ngugi, a police informer who has been charged together with four Administration Police officers.